| East L.A.

 of Lee Curtis & the All Stars of the 60s, and many more

-called Sounds of the Sixties.
-They do shows to raise
+organization called Sounds of the Sixties.
+They do

-money for musicians who are in financial need.
-This
+shows to raise money for musicians who are in financial

-night's "Christmas Jam" was part of this worthy
+need.
+This night's "Christmas Jam" was part of the worthy

 effort.
 The opening set was provided by the group of